 Members of the Nosology and Definitions Task Force of the ILAE have developed four position papers on syndrome definitions at various ages.
 The ILAE guideline process requires obtaining feedback and comments from its members on the proposed paper.
 These comments from our international community will be reviewed by the working group before finalizing the paper.

-Please see the Draft: ILAE Definition of the Idiopathic Generalized Epilepsy Syndromes
+Draft: ILAE Definition of the Idiopathic Generalized Epilepsy Syndromes

 See all four Proposed papers for Nosology and Definitions